intel/he-transformer/README.md

 ```bash
 cmake .. -DNGRAPH_HE_ABY_ENABLE=ON
 ```
+See [MP2ML](https://doi.org/10.1145/3407023.3407045) for details on the implementation.

+We would like to thank the [ENCRYPTO group](https://encrypto.de) from TU Darmstadt, particularly Hossein Yalame and Daniel Demmler, for helping with the ABY implementation.

 Note: this feature is experimental, and may suffer from performance and memory issues.
 To use this feature, build python bindings for the client, and see `3. python examples`.